Luboš Pecka

-Luboš Pecka (born 19 February 1978 in Prachatice) is a retired Czech footballer.
-He was a striker or attacking midfielder.
+Luboš Pecka (born 19 February 1978) is a Czech former professional footballer who played as a striker or attacking midfielder.

-Biography
+Career

 Pecka first began his youth career with FK Lažiště and Tatran Prachatice.
 His first team came with a brief spell at SK České Budějovice (2000–2001) before returning to Tatran Prachatice (2001–2004).
 He then move to Czech top flight club FK Mladá Boleslav.
 In his first season, he scored three times in 16 games (2004–05).
 His next season was big improvement because he scored nine in 25 games (2005–06).
-The next season, he was top scorer of the Gambrinus liga with 16 in 29 (2006–07).
+The next season, he was top scorer of the Czech First League with 16 in 29 (2006–07).
 This earned him a loan move to Alemannia Aachen.

-He has been called up to the Czech Republic senior side although he did not make his debut.
+He was called up to the Czech Republic senior side although he did not make his debut.